m3ssap0/m3ssap0.github.io/_posts/2024-09-07-vault-webapp-integration-poc.md

 I decided to develop this toy project to learn about [*HashiCorp Vault*](https://www.vaultproject.io/), in particular to focus on its integration with web applications.
 I was not able to find a complete enough example on the Internet to answer all of my doubts, so I decided to build it myself.

-The complete source code can be found the following repository: [https://github.com/m3ssap0/vault-webapp-integration-poc](https://github.com/m3ssap0/vault-webapp-integration-poc).
+The complete source code can be found in the following repository: [https://github.com/m3ssap0/vault-webapp-integration-poc](https://github.com/m3ssap0/vault-webapp-integration-poc).

 ## Table of Contents